Career Development Centralized Internship (CDCI) Program

 valid visa status.

-STEPS TO OBTAINING A CDCI INTERNSHIP
+HOW TO OBTAIN A CDCI INTERNSHIP

 The CDCI program is open to undergraduate students who are in good academic standing.
 Students can apply in their freshman year but need to have sophomore status by the time they begin their internship.

 application process and will provide the necessary documentation at the advising sessions.

-In preparation of your internship interview we recommend that you utilize the Fleishman Career Center services that assist with interviewing skills.
+- If an internship site is interested in interviewing you, they will contact you directly to schedule an interview.
+You may interview with multiple sites.
+To prepare for your internship interview we recommend that you utilize the Fleishman Career Center services that assist with interviewing skills.
 These range from interview workshops to quick reference guides.

-Notify & Registration
+- Notify & Registration

 FOR MORE INFORMATION ABOUT THE CDCI PROGRAM